fabian-kostadinov/fabian-kostadinov.github.io/_posts/2018-10-01-introduction-to-lucene-opennlp-part2.md

 > Since Lucene does not yet index token types, in order to make that information available to queries, it is necessary to push the type either to a payload or as a synonym token using either TypeAsPayloadFilterFactory or TypeAsSynonymFilterFactory.

-If you are like me you simply didn't understand this piece of information while reading it the first time and simply took a whole-hearted decision to ignore it.
+If you are like me you didn't understand this piece of information while reading it the first time and simply took a whole-hearted decision to ignore it.
 What does this mean?
 Well, it means exactly what it states: For any reason known only to the developers of the Lucene library the _type_ token is not indexed by default.
 And of course this is exactly what OpenNLP uses behind the scenes.
 In class _OpenNLPPOSFilter_ you will find these two lines:
 ```java
 private final TypeAttribute typeAtt = (TypeAttribute)this.addAttribute(TypeAttribute.class);